mcsandeep/tyk-docs/tyk-docs/content/getting-started/create-account.md

 - **Explore the Dashboard**: Familiarize yourself with the [Tyk Cloud interface](/tyk-dashboard).
 - **Create Your First API**: Follow our guide on [setting up and securing your first API](/getting-started/configure-first-api).
-- **Customize Your Portal**: Learn how to customize the developer portal for your API consumers.
 - **Set Up Email Notifications**: Configure email notifications for important events and updates.

 ## Need Help?